cloudmanic/cloudmanic-api/README.md

 If you are going to authenticate you need to set $config['api_enable_custom_auth'] in the config.
 You are going to set a library and a method to call when a user tries to authenticate.
 If the function returns TRUE the user is authenticated if false the user is given an error message.
 The API will auto load the library you are calling with $this->load->library('blah').
 You have to build your own authentication library and method.
 This give you complete control.
 More on authentication below.

+Step #3) Install the MY_Form_validation.php file that you will find in the libraries directory.
+You copy this file from the spark libraries directory to your application/libraries directory.

-Step #3) Build your first controller.
+Step #4) Build your first controller.
 You build a controller like any other Codeigniter but you extend API_Controller.
 Below is an example.

 ```
 <?php if(! defined('BASEPATH')) exit('No direct script access allowed');